nurzhanzhanuzak/eventsourcing/docs/topics/examples/fts-process.rst

-In this example, event notifications from the ``ContentManagement`` application described in :doc:`/topics/examples/content-management` are processed and projected into an eventually-consistent full text search index, a searchable "materialized view" of the pages' body text just like :doc:`/topics/examples/fts-content-management`.
+In this example, event notifications from the ``ContentManagement`` application described in :doc:`/topics/examples/content-management` are processed and projected into an eventually-consistent full text search index, a searchable "materialised view" of the pages' body text just like :doc:`/topics/examples/fts-content-management`.

 This is an example of CQRS.
 By separating the search engine "read model" from the content management